StefanoPenazzi/jtap/src/main/java/core/graph/road/osm/README.md

    	sudo apt install osmium-tool

   The first thing to do is dowloading the region/country we are interested into.
-This is possible using  <a href="https://download.geofabrik.de/europe.html"> geofabrik </a>
+This is possible using  <a href="https://download.geofabrik.de/europe.html"> geofabrik </a> .
+	There are no restriction on the format.